The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 An owner controlled insurance program needs to be designed and set up before construction begins.
 In fact, details should be worked out by the time bids are being received because contractors and subcontractors will need information about the OCIP in order to submit accurate bids.
 Coverage provided by the plan and enrollment by program participants should begin before breaking ground.

 Except in the case of rolling OCIPs, the insurance program will apply specifically to one job-site or multiple specific sites associated with the project.
 Typically, the “job-site” refers to the construction site, any on-site temporary structures or shops, and storage locations for the project.
 It is important to note that any other locations, even along the route between a covered job-site and a covered storage location, are not covered under the insurance program.
-This is one possible gap in coverage that can be filled with commercial auto insurance, which we discuss later.
+This is one possible gap in coverage that can be filled with commercial auto insurance.

 What Coverage is Excluded from OCIPs?